Skip links and keyboard navigation

 (appointment within 90 calendar days)

-• Known pulmonary hypertension with Class 1-2 dyspnoea
+• Known pulmonary hypertension with mild dyspnoea (breathless hurrying or on inclines or stopping for breath walking longer distances) Class 1-2 dyspnoea

 (appointment within 365 calendar days)